 Lloyds TSB was recently fined £4.3 million for delaying the payment of compensation to 140,000 consumers who had already won their cases for the mis-selling of PPI and have added £1.5 billion to their contingency fund for paying out successful claims.
 This takes their overall provision to £6.8 billion – almost half the total set aside by all the banks.

 The bank claim it reviews all PPI claims in ‘an in-depth manner that produces fair outcomes for customers’ and that its complaint levels in general are falling.

 Lloyds Banking Group customer services director Martin Dodd said: “We are very disappointed with the number of PPI complaints that have been referred to the ombudsman service and we are actively addressing this with the ombudsman.
 We are confident we will see an improvement throughout the year.”

 FOS received almost 212,000 complaints about PPI in the second half of 2012 which made up nearly three quarters of the total number of complaints referred to the service.
 The average payout on a claim has risen from £2,700 to £3,000 and has so far cost the UK’s banks over £15 billion with more predicted to come.

 In separate figures Lloyds Banking group – which comprises Lloyds TSB, Halifax and Bank Of Scotland – have revealed it has received almost 1.4 million PPI complaints in 2012.
 However, it claimed that figures for the second half of the year were 9% lower than the first half.

 Have you been mis-sold PPI?

-Experts have claimed that many people who have been mis-soldare either not aware they have it or are unsure whether it was of any use to them.
+Experts have claimed that many people who have been mis-sold payment protection insurance are either not aware they have it or are unsure whether it was of any use to them.